My Enterprise SEO Playbook: 0 to 500K Visits at Gigworker

 Instead of panicking, we quickly convened a cross-functional war room within 24 hours, bringing together SEO, data science, and content leads to respond decisively.

-First, we conducted an in-depth, log-level analysis, scoring every URL based on revenue impact, EEAT criteria, and user engagement metrics.
+First, we conducted an in-depth content audit, scoring every URL based on revenue impact, E-E-A-T criteria, and user engagement metrics.

 Then we re-prioritized our entire content roadmap, creating a fresh ICE backlog focused squarely on immediate recovery.